1. Tell us something about yourself as a staff nurse?

 The settings in which nurses work can quickly turn into pressure-cooker environments.
 To be blunt, the interviewer does not want to hire anyone who is so emotionally fragile that they'll shatter like plate glass when faced with the day-to-day pressures of the job.

-8. What do you feel that you contribute to your patients?
+25. How do you feel that you can help your patients?

 I offer my patients the very best care and advocacy I can.
 I believe that I offer my patients comfort and confidence that they are being well cared for.
 I feel that my patients know that I am there to provide comfort and understanding that I will listen to their concerns and that I will act as their advocate if necessary.